Scanning Electron Microscopy

 Key Components of the Scanning Electron Microscopy

 • The electron gun generates a stream of primary electrons.
 There are two main types of electron guns: thermionic and field emission.
 Thermionic guns use a heated filament of tungsten or lanthanum hexaboride to emit electrons through thermionic emission.
 On the other hand, field emission guns use a sharp metallic tip and a strong electric field to generate electrons via field emission.
-As a result, field emission guns offer higher brightness and smaller probe size, resulting in higher-resolution images.
+As a result, field emission guns offer higher brightness and smaller probe sizes, resulting in higher-resolution images.

 • Electromagnetic Lenses control the path of the electron beam, enabling it to focus on a specific point in the specimen.
 A series of condenser lenses initially focus the beam, while the objective lens refines the focus and forms the final image.